How much does it cost to be a cat parent? Can you afford it?

 There are also pet sitting or boarding costs during vacations, unexpected medical problems, and other miscellaneous expenses.

-In any case, if we take a $700 a year figure, and assume the cat lives with us for 15 years, that puts the total cost of owning a cat over the life of the animal at over $10,000.
+In any case, if we take a $700 a year figure, and assume the cat lives with us for 15 years, that puts the total cost of owning a cat over the life of the animal at $10,500.

 A pet is a lifetime commitment.
-Yet, with the economic downturn, many people are giving up their animals due to cost considerations.
+Yet, when economic times are tough, many people give up their animals due to cost considerations.

 If you're considering adopting a cat, I urge you to make a commitment to that animal and understand that you will likely spend at least $10,000 over the lifetime of the cat.